|Carina Nebula [Courtesy NASA]

 Geologic dates are derived from radiometric dating methods, which are based on known rates of radioactivity, a phenomenon that is rooted in fundamental laws of quantum physics and follows well-understood mathematical rules of exponential decay.
 Radiometric dating schemes (there are numerous different schemes currently in use) have been scrutinized and refined for over 70 years, and the latest high-tech equipment permits reliable results to be obtained even with microscopic samples.
 Further, radiometric dating is self-checking, because the data (after certain preliminary calculations are made) are fitted to a straight line by means of standard linear regression methods of statistics.
 Technical details on how these dates are calculated are given in Radiometric dating.
 For additional details on the reliability of radiometric methods, see Reliability.

 In short, the geologic evidence for evolution, especially for the system of multimillion-year dates assigned to the various fossil layers and geologic epochs through the lifetime of planet Earth, is on extremely firm ground.
-To deny or dismiss this conclusion is tantamount to claiming that each and every one of the tens of thousands of radiometric age studies that have been published over the past 70 years, using numerous different dating techniques and approaches, are simultaneously in error, not just by a few percent here and there, but instead by factors of thousands and millions.
+To deny or blithely dismiss this conclusion, claiming instead that Earth was created a few thousand years ago, is tantamount to claiming that each and every one of the tens of thousands of radiometric age studies that have been published over the past 70 years, using numerous different dating techniques and approaches, are simultaneously in error, not just by a few percent here and there, but instead by factors of thousands and millions.

-The geologic record reveals hundreds of thousands of prehistoric species, preserved in stone, that have populated Earth over eons of geologic time, and researchers estimate that millions of species, and trillions of individual organisms, have existed on Earth over its 4.5-billion-year lifetime.
+The geologic record reveals hundreds of thousands of prehistoric species, preserved in stone, that have populated Earth over eons of geologic time, and researchers estimate that millions of species have existed on Earth over its 4.5-billion-year lifetime.

-Creationists have repeatedly emphasized "gaps" in the fossil record.
+Creationists have repeatedly emphasized "gaps" in the fossil record, seeking to cast doubt on this conclusion.
 It is undeniably true that there are gaps (no responsible geologist has ever claimed otherwise), but it is also true that many of the gaps once highlighted by creationists have subsequently been filled.
 With regard to gaps, it must be kept in mind that the discovery of a fossil is a highly fortuitous event.
-Almost all biological organisms that have ever lived were either eaten by predators or otherwise destroyed soon after death, leaving no trace.
-Most that persisted in some form (e.g., as skeletons) were later destroyed by chemical effects, or were part of a geological layer that subsequently disappeared into the Earth's molten mantle, or are far beneath Earth's surface and will never be found by humans.
+Virtually all biological organisms that have ever lived were either eaten by predators or otherwise destroyed soon after death, leaving no trace.
+Most that persisted in some form (e.g., as skeletons) were later destroyed by chemical effects, or were part of a geological layer that subsequently disappeared into Earth's molten mantle, or are far beneath Earth's surface and will never be found by humans.
 Also, it is not always clear what species is descended from which, just by examination of fossils -- in many cases, features arose from some previous biologically useful purposes before being adapted for a later purpose.
 For example, feathers arose for warmth long before they were used for flight, and air sacs were used for flotation long before they were used for breathing [Shubin2020].

 For additional details on these and several other examples, see Fossils and Prehuman fossils.